haibchen/talks/README.md

 and thought-provoking.
 Whenever he talks about the fundamentals of programming and reasoning, you are sure to learn a ton.
 Oh, and if you program in Clojure, you have no excuse for not watching this guy speak.
-* **Reginald Braithwaite** (JavaScript): one of my favourite JavaScript speakers.
-He also has a variety of talks on my list, but is more true to his realm (JavaScript) than most of the other speakers on my list.
 * **David Nolen** (Clojure/Clojurescript): The core maintainer of Clojurescript.
 His talks mostly focus on immutability and share a bit of their structure.
 He doesn't get boring, though, and is another very smart person with deep insights in such fields as immutability.